RichardoTiono/Original_Face_Recovery/README.md

 ├─── black2white.py: Changes black background of images into white background <br>
 ├─── create_mask.py: Create mask from original images <br>
 ├─── masking.py: Apply mask genearted from create_mask.py to original image <br>
+├─── ContrastEnhancer.ipynb: Apply post processing to the generated image <br>
 ```

 ## Usage of main_light_training to train and test the model